clicalmani/tonka/docs/database.md

 In this example, the `pgsql` connection is used to query the `users` table.

 You may access the raw, underlying PDO instance of a connection using the `getPdo` method on a connection instance.
-This can be useful if you need to perform low-level database operations that are not supported by the query builder or Tonka ORM.
+This can be useful if you need to perform low-level database operations that are not supported by the query builder or **Elegant ORM**.

 Here's an example of how to access the PDO instance: